mixu/markdown-styles/readme.md

 ## Features

 - `v3.1.9` adds support for Chinese characters in heading link ids, thanks @weihong1028!
+Also includes a fix by @csandor for metadata with Windows line endings.
 - `v3.1.8` fixes an issue with links that consist of internal anchors, thanks @a7madgamal & @nazrhyn!
 - `v3.1.7` fixes an issue with paths on Windows and a default font protocol in mixu-page, thanks @hakkanicko and wirmar!
 - `v3.1.6` fixes a compatibility issue with Node 6, thanks @maximumstock!